Elorza: Etymology

 The antique Misión de San José de Arichuna, with time became known as El Viento, this town grew and spread along the Venezuelan-Colombian border.
-On March 10, 1866 the Legislative Assembly of the Apure State decided that the part of the population that was in the Venezuelan part become known as Elorza, honoring the Colonel José Andrés Elorza, who was a Venezuelan independence Hero.
-This decision was executed the day 12th of that same month.
+On March 10, 1866 the Legislative Assembly of the Apure State decided that the part of the population that was in the Venezuelan part would become known as Elorza, honoring Colonel José Andrés Elorza, who was a Venezuelan independence Hero.
+This decision was executed on the 12th of that same month.